Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your organization is currently designing a new service for implementation.
-The team designing the service has decided to focus on value during the design efforts.
+The team designing the service has decided to Focus on Value during the design efforts.
 What best describes Focus on Value in this context?

 - [ ] Mandatory actions.
 - [x] Guiding principle.